 After an attack, you also need to consider your ethical duties to disclose a data breach.
 Some cyberattacks are focused on gathering data, while others might never access that information, but simply block your ability to get to it until you pay the ransom.
 This is why the majority of ransomware attacks remain unreported, as firms fear losing client confidence.

-If you determine that data might have been leaked, you then need to navigate your state’s breach-notification laws.
-Some states have statutes to protect their residents’ ‘personally identifiable information.’
+If you determine that data might have been leaked, you then need to navigate your state’s breach notification laws.
+Some states have statutes to protect their residents ‘personally identifiable information.’
 Nevada and Massachusetts became the first to pass these provisions, in 2008 and 2009 respectively.
-There are also special regulations on protecting information of people and entities in the EU.
+There are also special regulations on protecting the information of people and entities in the EU.

 Guidance can also be found in Bar Association opinions, like the one released by the New York City Bar Association last year, clarifying that attorneys must report hacking and other information breaches.
 They wrote that clients must be informed that their interests might be at risk, and it doesn’t violate attorney ethical obligations to report cyberfraud to enforcement authorities.